-Some other services have API limits and throttling mechanisms of their own.
-To distinguish between these errors and Zapier throttling errors, look for "Zapier" in the error message.
-We do not throttle users without using our name in the error.
+Many third-party apps and services have their own API limits and throttling mechanisms.
+To distinguish between third-party errors and Zapier throttling errors, look for "Zapier" in the error message.

-If you have a large number of items (100+) that trigger in a Zap at once, Zapier holds them for you and sends you an email requesting your confirmation.
-This helps prevent a significant number of tasks being performed by mistake, which helps keep your task usage down and prevents tedious work correcting any unintended results in the action service.
+If you have a large number of items (100+) that trigger a Zap at once, Zapier holds them for you and sends you an email requesting your confirmation.
+This helps to prevent a large number of actions from running by mistake and protects your task limit.

-- Each users' webhooks are subject to a collective 429 status code rate limit after 10,000 requests in a 5 minute window.
-This includes subscription webhooks or REST Hooks.
+- Each user’s webhooks are subject to a 429 status code rate limit after 10,000 requests in a 5-minute window.
+This includes subscription webhooks and REST Hooks.

-- Each individual webhook (both legacy and current) route will return a 429 status code after around 30 requests per second to encourage a smooth delivery of hooks vs. massive bursts.
-This includes subscription webhooks or REST Hooks.
+- Each individual webhook will return a 429 status code after 30 requests per second, to encourage a smooth delivery of hooks instead of massive bursts.
+This includes subscription webhooks and REST Hooks.

-- Legacy webhook routes without the user ID in the URL will return a 429 status code after 1,000 requests received in a 5 minute window (this is per webhook route).
-This includes subscription webhooks or REST Hooks.
+- Legacy webhook routes without the user ID in the URL will return a 429 status code after 1,000 requests received in a 5-minute window (per webhook route).
+This includes subscription webhooks and REST Hooks.

-- During heavy periods of sustained webhook activity, we may return 200 status but still delay the processing of your webhooks by several minutes.
+- During heavy periods of sustained webhook activity, Zapier may return a 200 status but still delay the processing of your webhooks by several minutes.

-- If you wish to enforce proper delivery of webhooks, please retry delivery on anything besides a 200 status code from Zapier and use an industry standard exponential backoff interval for retries.
+- If you want to ensure delivery of webhooks, retry delivery on anything besides a 200 status code from Zapier and use an industry-standard exponential backoff interval for retries.

-When using an invite-only app, you may encounter an error like Dev app
+When using a private app, you may encounter an error like

-App12345API (AppNameHere) throttled (100 script executions per 30 seconds), contact support.
-This is due to a built-in limit for preventing spam for non-public apps.
-Once the app has gone public, this limit on script executions for the app will be lifted.
+Unpromoted apps can only do 100 calls every 60 seconds.
+This is due to a built-in limit for preventing spam for private apps.
+Once the app has gone public, this limit on script executions is lifted.